 First of all, a bit of history.
 Joe Marty played for the Sacramento Salons, Sacramento’s professional baseball team, after he returned to his hometown.
 He had previously played for several professional baseball clubs – including the Chicago Cubs and Philadelphia Phillies.
 He was a contemporary of Lefty O’Doul and Joe DiMaggio.

-Joe Marty’s moved to the present location in 1951, the year before Joe Marty retired from the Sacramento Salons.
+In 1951 Joe Marty’s moved to its present location, the year before Joe Marty retired from the Sacramento Salons.
 The new site was just down the street from Edmonds Field, the home ballpark of the Sacramento Salons.
 Edmonds Field was located at the corner of Riverside and Broadway – the present-day site of Target.

 For years I drove past the long-vacant, fire-damaged building that had been home to Joe Marty’s.
 While I had never patronized Joe Marty’s before the fire closed the place down in 2005 I knew people who had frequented the place.